Last updated October, 2019.

 Happiness is elusive.
 Or, it might be more accurate to say, consistent happiness is elusive.

 We stumble on it now and again, but life is a series of peaks and valleys - it seems any happiness we find is fleeting.
-Maybe we're looking to the wrong things for happiness?
+Maybe we're looking to the wrong things?

-Most of us tend to think that changes to external factors will bring us internal happiness (and peace, and contentment).
+Most of us tend to think that changes to external circumstances will bring us internal happiness (and peace, and contentment).
 Getting a new job, a new partner, a new "toy" or gadget.
 Or, moving to a new location.
-That's what will finally make us happy!
+That's what will finally do it!

 This thinking is reflected in the old adage represented above: